TomHigson/CVContents/text/personal3.md

 - Blockchain in defence

 I am passionate about pursuing STEM activities such as
-- Providing demonstrations at local schools
+- Providing talks and demonstrations at local schools
 - (previously) Helping organise MBDA’s annual Robot Rumble event